Welcome to the District 20 Legislative Website.

 Last year I was appointed to serve on NCSL’s Budget and Revenue Committee, the Legislative Effectiveness Committee, and the Labor and Economic Development Committee.
 I will participate again this year in policy discussions with my fellow committee members at meetings in Chicago and Washington, DC.

 This spring I was invited to become a member of NCSL’s Task Force on Immigration and the States.
 The Task Force was created in 2005 to advance national immigration reform and to share best practices among states in managing immigration.
 NCSL has support from the MacArthur Foundation and the Pew Charitable Trusts to focus on the fiscal and economic impacts of immigrants at the state level.
 The invitation to join the Task Force was based largely on my background in economic research.
 To date the Task Force has meetings and site visits scheduled in Minneapolis, Detroit and Chicago.
+(All funding provided by NCSL’s Task Force on Immigration and the States.)

 I received a CSG fellowship for the 22nd annual Bowhay Institute for Legislative Leadership Development (BILLD).
 I will meet with 32 lawmakers from Nebraska, ten other Midwestern states and four Canadian provinces in Madison, WI.
 BILLD is presented in partnership with the University of Wisconsin’s School of Public Affairs.
 In addition to providing leadership courses, BILLD analyzes a variety of issues including the economy, education and corrections policy.
+(All funding provided by CSG.)

 District 20 Neighborhood Associations